West Heath, West Midlands: Services

-West Heath has a small, somewhat neglected shopping area in Alvechurch Road and there is an Art Deco building which previously housed a Co-Operative store which closed in 2018.
+West Heath has a small, somewhat neglected shopping area on Alvechurch Road and there is an Art Deco building which previously housed a Co-Operative store which closed in 2018.
 Other facilities include a Chinese Food Takeaway shop, a Fish and Chip shop, a sandwich shop, an undertaker's, a dry cleaner's, two pharmacies and an optician's shop.
 The post office with very limited services is still located at "West Villas" on Alvechurch Road.
 There is a “Tesco Express” supermarket located in the building which previously housed “The Fordrough” public house.

 Located on West Heath Road is a primary health care centre, built in 2011, replacing the former surgery which had been situated in a 1930s detached house neighbouring the previous residence of a former general practitioner, Dr Anthony (Antek) Bobak who had set up his practice in 1954.
-Another general practitioner's surgery, that of Dr. Shan, was located for many years in Alvechurch Road.
+Another general practitioner's surgery, that of Dr. Shan, was located for many years on Alvechurch Road.